python/cpython/Doc/using/windows.rst

 As specified in :pep:`11`, a Python release only supports a Windows platform while Microsoft considers the platform under extended support.
-This means that Python 3.6 supports Windows Vista and newer.
+This means that Python |version| supports Windows Vista and newer.
 If you require Windows XP support then please install Python 3.4.

 Installation Steps
 ------------------

-Four Python 3.6 installers are available for download - two each for the 32-bit and 64-bit versions of the interpreter.
+Four Python |version| installers are available for download - two each for the 32-bit and 64-bit versions of the interpreter.
 The *web installer* is a small initial download, and it will automatically download the required components as necessary.
 The *offline installer* includes the components necessary for a default installation and only requires an internet connection for optional features.
 See :ref:`install-layout-option` for other ways to avoid downloading